What is Osseointegration?

 Building You Up One Piece at a Time

 For a person missing several teeth for a long time, the bone can, unfortunately, begin to resorb itself.
 This erosion can give a sunken appearance and affect how the jaw works.
 In time, it can cause immense discomfort and result in the loss of more teeth.
-A graft can be used to strengthen the remaining tissue through the integration process.
+A bone graft can be used to strengthen the remaining tissue through the integration process.

 The best choice is often harvested from the host, which will usually be a specimen extracted from harder areas such as the chin.
 Alternative sources can be gathered from both human and animal donors or supplied synthetically, which is manufactured in laboratories.
 It is often supplemented with a healthy dose of proteins to give the restoration a boost and encourage an even greater bond.